 Tottenham will be looking forward to their second round of the Champions League, having beaten Real Madrid to top spot in their group, they were rewarded with Juventus.
-If they manage to defeat the Italian champions over two legs then the Paddy Power champions league odds will need to start considering the Lily Whites as a serious contender.

 West Ham meanwhile will be looking to climb further up the table under new manager David Moyes, who has so far managed to mastermind victories over Stoke and Chelsea, while also getting a draw against Arsenal.
 Come 4th January when they meet Spurs they will be hoping that the atmosphere in Spurs’ temporary home of Wembley will not be a factor in the match.